inucat/LOKI_Keyboard_Indicator/README.md

 (Num Lock, Caps Lock, Scroll Lock) and Insert key.

-Written in C/C++ from scratch and directly calling Windows API, LOKI runs on less memory and less dependencies (unlike .NET apps, etc...), and thus is resource-friendly.
+Written in C/C++ from scratch and directly calling Windows API, LOKI runs on less memory and no additional library dependencies, and thus is resource-friendly.

 | Targeted System  | Windows 10     |